• Skip to primary navigation

 Thus, it has the highest AVB of 20%.

-Depending on different factors, the amount of alcohol in mead varies from one homebrew recipe to another and between mead makers, but it usually ranges from 3% to 20%.
+Depending on different factors, the amount of alcohol in mead varies between homebrew recipes and between mead makers, but it usually ranges from 3% to 20%.
 That is a rather wide range.

 If you are a mead lover or a potential drinker, paying attention to the alcoholic content is vital as distilled meads can be much stronger, like whiskey is more potent than beer.